-The Irish ScienceDirect agreement 2020-2022 was negotiated by representatives from a consortium of Irish universities, institutes of technology and TU Dublin, with assistance from THEA, IReL and the IUA.
+The Irish ScienceDirect agreement 2020-2022 was negotiated by representatives from a consortium of Irish universities, technological universities, institutes of technology and TU Dublin, with assistance from THEA, IReL and the IUA.

 Negotiations with Elsevier began in June 2018 and were successfully concluded in February 2020.
 It gives participating institutions continued read-access to the Elsevier’s Freedom Collection of journals and allows corresponding authors from member institutions to publish articles open access in over two thousand Elsevier journals without publication charges.